Food & nutrition in pregnancy

 - ice-cream, custard or yoghurt on fruit

-- pasta with cheese and a tomato sauce
+- pasta with cheese and a tomato sauce, beans or tuna

 - tuna on salad or toast